 Employee engagement is much more than ensuring employees are “satisfied” with aspects of their jobs, including compensation, benefits, and basic work conditions.
 Engagement refers to the passion and energy employees bring to their work—the discretionary effort they put forth as a result of the quality of the employee/employer relationship.

-Of the five key elements of engagement discussed in our Leadership Intelligence blog, the first is Meaning.
+Of the five keys of MAGIC engagement model, the first is Meaning.
 What is Meaning?
 It’s a very real and personal connection between what I value and the work I do.
 My work is something of value—something of worth.
 It is a major part of my self-identity, or at least involves a connection between who I am and what I do.
 In order to be engaged at the highest level, I must see the significance of my work and how it allows me to contribute to a greater purpose.
 I must personally connect to the mission of the organization, and see a clear intersection between my role and my values.

 So, what is the source of a person finding meaning in their work?